 Visually, the new version of the controller looks like a cross between an Nvidia Founder’s Edition graphics card and Xbox One pad.
 Personally, I’m not a big fan of the angular design, which feels a little less comfortable to hold than its predecessor.
 However, I am pleased with its under-the-hood hardware upgrades.

 Get news, competitions and special offers direct to your inbox

-The feature worked a treat and during my time with the Shield I found its voice recognition to be more sensitive and accurate than the Kinect 2’s, but slightly behind the Amazon Echo’s.
+The feature worked a treat during my time with the Shield.
+I found its voice recognition to be more sensitive and accurate than the Kinect 2’s, but slightly behind the Amazon Echo’s.
 The mic easily picked up simple commands such as “pause”, “play” and “next track”, but it would occasionally stumble with more esoteric queries.
 Trying to search for VeltPunch albums in the Google Play store lead to some inaccurate results, for example.

 Nvidia claims the new GeForce Now software will let you stream titles at a graphics quality equivalent to a desktop PC running either a GTX 1080 GPU.

 The UPlay upgrade means Shield owners will be able to stream games – such as Assassin’s Creed Syndicate, The Division, Far Cry Primal, Watch Dogs, Watch Dogs 2, For Honor, and The Crew – from their Ubisoft library, from the moment they’re released on PC.
 UPlay may not be the best store, but if this functionality carried on rolling out to other stores, such as EA’s Origin, or even Steam, it would make the Shield a great choice for gamers regularly on the move.